 Confidential public health data will only be shared with other local NHS partners.
 This includes clinical commissioning groups, local authorities or care organisations with the permission of the public health Caldecott guardian, once the necessary legal basis has been established and data protection safeguards have been verified, so that the data is managed and used under the same restrictions.
 Anyone who receives information from Calderdale Council public health is under a legal duty to keep it confidential.

 Information is held by the Public Health and Business Intelligence teams at Calderdale Council.
 Note: It is not shared with any other departments.

 We will not disclose any public health information to anyone without appropriate permission, unless we have a legal reason to do so.
 For example, disclosure may be necessary to protect a person from suffering significant harm, or to prevent or detect crime.

 Processing is necessary for reasons of public interest in the area of public health.
 The legal basis for the flow of data for the above purposes is set out in:

-- Regulation 3 of the Health Service (Control of Patient Information) Regulations 2002.
+- and Regulation 3 of the Health Service (Control of Patient Information) Regulations 2002.

 The data controller is Calderdale Council: Town Hall, Crossley Street, Halifax, HX1 1UJ.

 You have the right to opt out of the Council’s Public Health service receiving or holding your personal identifiable information.
-For further information, contact the Council’s Data Protection Officer, Tracie Robinson by email: email@example.com .
+For more details, contact the Council’s Data Protection Officer, Tracie Robinson by email: email@example.com .